openfaas/openfaas.github.io/_posts/2020-10-08-openfaas-functions-with-github-actions.md

           tags: utsavanand2/hello:latest
 ```

-You can checkout the workflow YAML supporting multi-arch builds [here](https://github.com/utsavanand2/hello/blob/multi-arch/.github/workflows/main.yml):
+You can see the full workflow YAML file supporting multi-arch builds here: [main.yml](https://github.com/utsavanand2/hello/blob/multi-arch/.github/workflows/main.yml):

+### Join the community

+Have you got questions, comments, or suggestions?
+Join the community on [Slack](https://slack.openfaas.io).

+Would you like help setting up your OpenFaaS installation, or someone to call when things don't quite go to plan?
+[Our Premium Subscription plan](https://www.openfaas.com/support/) gives you a say in the project roadmap, a support contact, and access to Enterprise-grade authentication with OIDC.

-## Acknowledgements
+### Acknowledgements

-Special Thanks to [Lucas Rosler](https://twitter.com/TheAxeR) and [Alex Ellis](https://twitter.com/alexellisuk) for all the precious advice and helping me out with making faas-cli more portable for CI environments than ever before.
+Special Thanks to [Lucas Rosler](https://twitter.com/TheAxeR) and [Alex Ellis](https://twitter.com/alexellisuk) for all guidance and for merging changes into OpenFaaS to better support this workflow.

 Thanks to [Dan Burton](https://unsplash.com/@single_lens_reflex) for the background picture.